MicrosoftDocs/cloud-adoption-framework/docs/getting-started/northstar/h-platform-automation-and-devops.md

 - In the spirit of accelerating Azure adoption, the central “Platform Team” should be leveraged to establish a common set of templates and libraries for application teams to draw upon.

-    - For example, horizontal (cross-function) guidance can help to support migrations through subject matter expertise and more importantly, ensure alignment with the overall target “North Star” architecture.
+    - For example, horizontal (cross-function) guidance can help to support migrations through subject matter expertise and more importantly, ensure alignment with the overall target CAF NorthStar architecture.

 <!-- -->